Skip to main content

 • assisting you with settled future accommodation

-If you are a council or housing association tenant in a different borough
+Council or housing association tenant in a different borough

 If you’re a housing association tenant or a council tenant in a different borough, we suggest that you contact your landlord directly to find out what help they can offer.
 They may be able to help you apply to move to a new safe home through a local transfer scheme, or a regional one such as the Greater London Authorities' Housing Moves scheme.